The First Year (play): Background

-The three-act play, which centers on the first year of married life, ran on Broadway at the Little Theatre for 729 performances from Wednesday, October 20, 1920 through June 17, 1922.
+The three-act play, which centers on the first year of married life, ran on Broadway at the Little Theatre for 729 performances, opening on October 20, 1920 and running until June 17, 1922.
 (Prior to opening on Broadway, a warm-up performance was put on at the Apollo Theatre in Atlantic City, New Jersey on October 7, 1920.)

 It was the biggest Broadway show of the season, and when it finally closed, it was the third-longest run in Broadway history to that time.
 It received positive reviews upon its release.
 Critic Alexander Woollcott even called it "one of the best, if not the best [comedy], ever written by an American."

 After closing in New York, the company went on tour.

 A London production was mounted in 1926-27, which opened at the Apollo Theatre on November 26, 1926, and moved to the Prince of Wales Theatre on March 27, 1927, with a total run of 180 performances.

 The Equity Library Theatre staged a revival in New York in 1947.